tomas-fryza/vhdl-labs/lab7-uart/README.md

                 if (rst = '1') then
                     -- Reset state to IDLE, set Tx to 1

-                    -- Reset sig_count to 0 and tx_done to 0
+                    -- Reset sig_count to 0 and done to 0

                 elsif (baud_en = '1') then  -- Use clock enable signal